koen-benne/chad-nix/README.md

 - move modules to modules folder
 - give each system a subfolder in hosts, maybe rename to systems
 - add secret management?
-- rename flakes folder to imports or parts or something.
-They are literally just modules, so this name is confusing